 The best washing machine cleaner wipes are safe to use on all the machine’s surfaces: the washer drum, door, and outer parts.
 There’s no need to run a wash cycle or wipe off the cleaner when you’re done.
 They are a good option to keep on hand for daily or weekly maintenance.

-Features to Look for in the Best Washing Machine Cleaner
+What to Consider When Choosing the Best Washing Machine Cleaner

-The best washing machine cleaner is tough on grime, but gentle on washing machine parts.
+The best washing machine cleaner is tough on grime but gentle on washing machine parts.
 It removes gunk without damaging door seals and rubber gaskets.
-Effective cleaners break down residue and water deposits, and kill bacteria and mildew.
+Effective cleaners break down residue and water deposits while killing bacteria and mildew.
 For washers with a stubborn odor, look for a cleaner with an odor-removing boost.

 Hard water can cause problems in your washing machine.
-It can cause limescale, a hard coating that sticks to the inside of a washing machine.
-Limescale deposits are unsightly—and, if they accumulate in pipes and the washer drum, can leave residue on clothes.
+It can cause limescale—a hard coating that sticks to the inside of a washing machine.
+Limescale deposits are unsightly and if they accumulate in pipes and the washer drum, they can leave a residue on clothes.
 Limescale buildup can even make appliances less energy efficient.